Fishing in New Hampshire

 Lake Sunapee

 With over 4,000 acres, Lake Sunapee is among the largest lakes in New Hampshire.
-It contains cold-water species like lake trout and landlocked salmon and warm-water species like pickerel and smallmouth bass, earning its reputation as one of New Hampshire’s good fishing spots.
-You will find an abundance of bass during summer and salmon and trout during spring and fall.
+It contains cold-water species like lake trout and landlocked salmon and warm-water species like pickerel and smallmouth bass, earning its reputation as one of New Hampshire’s great fishing spots.
+You will find an abundance of bass during summer, and salmon and trout during spring and fall.
 You will also find boat launch facilities and shore access in Mount Sunapee State Park, which features picnic areas, campsites, hiking trails, and a swimming beach near the town of Newbury.

 Upper Pemigewasset River